Noise Levels in Upper State, Santa Barbara, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Southern Upper State sounds about 78% louder than Northern Upper State to the human ear, a 8.3 dBA gap.
+To the human ear, noise in southwestern Upper State sounds about 317% louder than in northeastern Upper State, a 20.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from El Camino Real do you need to be?